marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ## General Notes

-* COME UP WITH MORE IDEAS FOR FUCKING WITH BABA LYSAGA DO NOT WING IT THIS TIME
-* Next time Kelemen talks to Ireena, he wants to deepen their relationship.
-Go on a "date".
-(Figure out how Strahd will try to hook her)
 * Get more battle/Vallaki/character theme music
 * Traumatize Orin/Marblepaw
 * Look into possibility of Ireena going to Strahd willingly (and how it will go horribly lol)
-* Have Strahd approach Orin to help him win over Ireena
 * Do more second/third degree interactions with Strahd
 * INTRODUCE THE BRIDES